 11 Smart Financial Moves to Make With Your Tax Refund

 One of the best investments is paying down high-interest debt.
-For example, the average annual percentage rate for credit card interest is nearly 16 percent, so paying down credit card debt is essentially like getting a risk-free 16 percent return on an investment.
+For example, the average annual percentage rate for credit card interest is over 16 percent, so paying down credit card debt is essentially like getting a risk-free 16 percent return on an investment.

 Having money set aside in case of an injury, car accident, or job loss helps keep everyday emergencies from turning into financial emergencies.
 Many financial advisers recommend socking away at least three to six months' worth of expenses in an easily accessible savings or high-yield checking account.
 A tax refund can help build this emergency fund.

 Some companies match a portion of a worker's contribution to an employer-sponsored retirement plan such as a 401(k).
 Employees who do not already contribute enough to get the maximum employer portion could consider contributing more.
 The rules do not allow lump-sum investments into a 401(k) -- the contribution must be deducted from a paycheck -- so use the tax refund money to make up the difference in take-home pay after increasing the amount withheld from a paycheck.

 Employees may maximize employer matching in a 401(k) before contributing as much as they can, or should, for retirement.
 In 2018, employees can contribute up to $18,500 ($24,500 for those 50 and older).
 Use a retirement calculator or speak with a financial adviser to determine how much to put aside each year.